Chinese general takes tough stance on Taiwan and other disputes at international naval gathering - ExBulletin

 Zhang said China's territorial sovereignty does not tolerate any infringement and its core interests cannot be challenged.
 We do not provoke trouble, but we will never shy away from provocation.
 The Chinese army will resolutely defend reunification and the interests of the motherland.

 Zhang has spoken in the past of Beijing's determination to take control of the autonomous island republic of Taiwan, which it claims as its own territory, using force if necessary.
-With its crucial high-tech economy, Taiwan strengthens its defenses alone and with the help of the United States, where Congress this weekend approved 8 billion dollars in military aid for Taiwan and the Indo-Pacific.
+With its crucial high-tech economy, Taiwan has built its defenses on its own and with help from the United States, where Congress this weekend approved $8 billion in military aid for Taiwan and the Indo-Pacific.

 Taiwan is also building its own submarines and training aircraft and is awaiting delivery of upgraded versions of F-16 fighters, battle tanks and other equipment from the United States.